 Rome walks: Piazza Navona, Pantheon & Trevi Fountain

+What to do in Rome?
+Walk the streets!
 The street scenes are what we love the most about Rome.
-Rather than hit the museums, we spend hours getting intentionally lost in side streets, trying to capture the natural beauty of the city with our camera.
-Of course this is not an easy task with heavy shadows, narrow alleys, and cars and motos constantly weaving in and out view!
-Our favorite places to walk are around in the Piazza Navona and Pantheon area.
+Rather than try to hit all the museums, we spend hours getting intentionally lost in side streets, trying to capture the natural beauty of the city with our camera.
+Our favorite places to walk are the Piazza Navona and Pantheon areas.
 And we typically walk everywhere we go when we’re in Rome!

 The Pantheon in Rome